MultiSafepay/docs/content/integration/ready-made/myshop/_index.md

 2. Install the MultiSafepay app in the App Store.
 3. Go to **Settings** > **MultiSafepay** or **iDEAL MultiSafepay**.
 4. Enter your account ID, site ID, and site secure code.
-    Your account ID appears in the top-right corner of your MultiSafepay account.
+    Your account ID appears in the top-right corner of your MultiSafepay dashboard.
 6. If using a test account, select **Test mode**.
 7. Click **Save**.